kubeluk/SQL2SHACL/README.md

 ### N-ary relations

-- currently only binary relations are supported
+- currently only binary relations are supported when using "thapa" constraint rewriting mode